-There is a striking consistency in Fig 8 between means for each 6-7 yr period of NGHGIsUNFCCC land carbon sinksstock changes and inversions of net land CO2-fluxes, after the adjustments presented in section 1, for all major emitters.
-Although the range of land carbon inversions is large compared to the small uncertainties reported estimated by NGHGIsNI reports, the median value of inversions is within 37% of NGHGIsNIs for China (CHN), USA, India (IND) and Brazil (BRA).
-Inversions give a larger sink compared to NGHGIsUNFCCC data for several countries, however, such as Russia (RUS, by 85%), EU27 & UK (EUR, by 113%), Australia (AUS, by > 600%), Canada (CAN, >10,000%).
-On the one side, NGHGIsThe underestimation by NIs could potentially report lower estimation of carbon sinks in their managed lands, due to incomplete estimation of environmental factors (e.g. CO2 fertilisation effect) and incomplete reporting, especially for thestem from underestimated soil poolearbon storage change (many of them assume that e.g. mineral grassland soils are neutral whereas this is probably not the case); however, the larger sink from inversions may also stem from), or from prescribing bunker fuel aircraft emissions at the surface in the atmospheric transport models of inversions, which may will imply a larger compensatory land CO2 sink.
+There is a striking consistency in Fig 8 between means for each 6-7 yr period of NGHGIs land carbon sinks and inversions, after the adjustments presented in section 1, for all major emitters.
+Although the range of inversions is large compared to the small uncertainties reported by NGHGIs reports, the median value of inversions is within 37% of NGHGIs for China (CHN), USA, India (IND) and Brazil (BRA).
+Inversions give a larger sink compared to NGHGIs data for several countries, however, such as Russia (RUS, by 85%), EU27 & UK (EUR, by 113%), Australia (AUS, by > 600%), Canada (CAN, >10,000%).
+On the one side, NGHGIs could potentially report lower estimation of carbon sinks in their managed lands, due to incomplete estimation of environmental factors (e.g. CO2 fertilisation effect) and incomplete reporting, especially for the soil pool (many of them assume that e.g. mineral grassland soils are neutral whereas this is probably not the case); however, the larger sink from inversions may also stem from prescribing bunker fuel aircraft emissions at the surface in the atmospheric transport models, which may imply a larger compensatory land CO2 sink.
 For CHN, given the large amount of fossil emission, there is an aliasing effect between the choice of a prior emission estimate and the magnitude of the inferred national land sink (Saeki and Patra, 2017).
-For (Saeki and Patra, 2017).
-The most interesting differences are for CAN and AUS, our proxy for unmanaged where non-managed lands, and the lack of accounting of disturbance emissions and recovery CO2 sink by inventories may explain systematically lower sink estimates in inventories compared to inversions.
-It should also be noted that CanadaCAN uses relatively old growth functions that do not capture much of the recent transient impact of environmental changes such as rising CO2 and longer growing seasons.
-AUS considers all forest as formally "managed" but the vast majority (100 Mha of 'other native forest') are assumed in carbon equilibrium in its NGHGIs Thusnational inventories, thus with this assumption there is no biomass loss because of the wood removalremovals is zero, whereas old-growth forest may be carbon sinks.
+For CAN and AUS, our proxy for unmanaged lands may explain systematically lower sink estimates in inventories compared to inversions.
+It should also be noted that Canada uses relatively old growth functions that do not capture much of the recent transient impact of environmental changes such as rising CO2 and longer growing seasons.
+AUS considers all forest as formally "managed" but the vast majority (100 Mha of 'other native forest') are assumed in carbon equilibrium in its NGHGIs Thus with this assumption there is no biomass loss because the wood removal is zero, whereas old-growth forest may be carbon sinks.